juepi/PIO-ESP32-BMS_Ctrl/README.md

 An active balancer is highly recommended, as the internal passive balancer of the Daly BMS is useless.
 [Andy from the Off-Grid Garage](https://www.youtube.com/watch?v=yPmwrPOwC3g) has picked up this topic recently, and i've decided to add the active-balancing control as he suggests it into the firmware.
 Note that you will need an active balancer that will allow you to start the balancing by shorting 2 pins, like [this one from AliExpress](https://aliexpress.com/item/4001176521939.html).
 You will need to remove the solder chunk from the pads labeled "Run", this will reveal 2 seperate soldering pads.
 Solder 2 wires to the pads and connect them to an optocoupler output, in example [AQW212EH](https://na.industrial.panasonic.com/products/relays-contactors/semiconductor-relays/lineup/photomos-relays/series/12512/model/12513).

 ## An important notice on connecting the ESP32 to your BMS and VE.Direct
 Take caution when connecting the ESP to the UART ports: the internal electronics of the BMS (including UART port) use "battery ground", whereas other connected devices (i.e. load, charger) use the "power ground". **NEVER EVER** connect these different grounds or magic smoke will leave your electronics!
 To avoid this, make sure to isolate **anything** coming from or going into the UART ports of the Daly BMS and your VE.Direct devices.
-For UART RX/TX, a **ADUM1201** isolator chip should works well for me.
+For UART RX/TX, a **ADUM1201** isolator chip works well for me.

 ## Credits
 Thanks to [maland16 and softwarecrash](https://github.com/maland16/daly-bms-uart) for providing a library to interact with the Daly Smart BMS.